 These changes sound concerning, but they’re completely manageable with proper training.
 Your nervous system also becomes slightly less efficient at activating muscle fibres, which affects how quickly you can generate force.
 Hormonal shifts, particularly lower testosterone and growth hormone levels, slow down muscle protein synthesis.

 Understanding these changes matters because it helps you set realistic expectations without feeling discouraged.
 Strength training after 60 becomes more important, not less, because it directly counters these natural processes.
-Your muscles remain responsive to training stimuli throughout your life.
-You can still build significant strength and maintain muscle mass with consistent, well-designed programmes that account for your body’s current needs.
+Beyond building muscle, consistent strength training also supports bone density — reducing the risk of fractures that become more common with age — and improves your balance and coordination, which significantly lowers the risk of falls.
+For many people over 60, these benefits are just as motivating as the strength gains themselves, because they directly protect the independence and quality of life that matter most.
+Your muscles remain responsive to training stimuli throughout your life, and you can still build significant strength and maintain muscle mass with consistent, well-designed programmes that account for your body’s current needs.

 How long does it actually take to see strength gains when you start training at 60?